blackshadev/littledev-nl/content/blog/posts/2015-01-03-searching-made-easy.md

     will discuss search problems in general, Astar and other search algorithms.
 date: '2015-01-03T16:31:00+01:00'
 tags:
-    - tag: Technical
+    - tag: tech
-    - tag: Programming
+    - tag: programming
 ---

 ## Problem description